Best Air Purifiers for Allergies (2026)

 Smart features: Wi-Fi connectivity through the VeSync app lets you schedule the purifier to ramp up before you arrive home or during peak pollen hours (typically 5 AM–10 AM).
 You can check real-time air quality readings from your phone and set custom auto-mode sensitivity.

-Noise: 24 dB on sleep mode — virtually silent.
+Noise: 24 dB on sleep mode, virtually silent.
 The display fully dims in sleep mode so it will not light up your bedroom.
 On turbo, it reaches 52 dB, which is noticeable but comparable to a normal conversation.

 Downsides: The activated carbon layer is thin, so this is not the best choice if you also need strong odor removal.
 Filter replacements cost $30–40 every 6–8 months.
+Comparing this with the Winix below?
+See our Levoit Core 400S vs Winix 5500-2 head-to-head.

-2. Medify MA-25 — Medical-Grade HEPA, Compact
+3. Medify MA-25: Medical-Grade HEPA, Compact

 The Medify MA-25 packs H13 medical-grade HEPA filtration into a compact unit that fits on a nightstand.
-Its dual air intake pulls air from both sides simultaneously, delivering 250 CFM dust CADR in a surprisingly small footprint — covering rooms up to 500 sq ft.
+Its dual air intake pulls air from both sides simultaneously, delivering 250 CFM dust CADR in a surprisingly small footprint, covering rooms up to 500 sq ft.

 Design: At just 15 inches tall, the MA-25 is one of the most compact mid-performance purifiers available.
 It fits comfortably on a desk or nightstand.
 The touchscreen panel is clean and intuitive, with a timer (up to 8 hours) and three fan speeds.

-Noise: 26 dB on low — quiet enough for bedroom use.
+Noise: 26 dB on low, quiet enough for bedroom use.
 On high, it reaches 51 dB.
 The fan tone is a consistent white noise without the high-pitched whine some cheaper models produce.

 Downsides: No smart features, app, or air quality sensor.
 You set the speed manually and leave it.
 No auto mode means you cannot benefit from adaptive fan speed during particle spikes.
 Filter replacements are affordable at $25–35 but are needed every 3–4 months during heavy allergy seasons.

-3. Coway Airmega AP-1512HH — Best Value
+4. Coway Airmega AP-1512HH: Best Value

 The Coway AP-1512HH has been a consistent top pick across review publications for years, and for good reason.
 It delivers True HEPA performance with a built-in air quality sensor at a mid-range price that undercuts most competitors with similar specs.